 - Evron Centre (access maintained for businesses)

-Chalets will not be accessible until 31 May.
-We have been contacting chalet customers to offer a full or partial refund for the time the chalets are inaccessible.
+Seasonal and annual chalets will not be accessible until Saturday 4 July at the earliest.
+We will however monitor the situation and make a decision on reopening in due course, in line with the latest government advice.
+We are contacting all customers to discuss their options.
+You will be offered either a full or a partial refund for the time the chalets are inaccessible.
 It has not been possible to contact a small number of chalet holders.
-If we have not been in touch with you, please email firstname.lastname@example.org
+If we have not been in touch, please email firstname.lastname@example.org.

 We are working with North Yorkshire County Council and the voluntary and community sectors, playing an important role in the co-ordinated effort to support our borough’s most vulnerable residents.

 This is led by Age UK for the Scarborough and Filey area and CaVCA for Whitby and the northern area.
 Our Home Improvement Agency is also part of the collective effort, providing practical support for people that are socially isolated.